felipeloha/puml_generator/README.md

 - together with the macros in the puml_lib the final sequence diagrams can be generated

 In my experience every business case is different and would have very specific requirements, making a generic library something pretty difficult to maintain.
-Feel free to take this code and modify it as needed.

 ## Getting started
 preconditions: